AntaresSimulatorTeam/antares-xpansion/INSTALL-windows.md

 > `DEPS_INSTALL_DIR` is added to `CMAKE_PREFIX_PATH`

 ### Pre-compiled libraries download : release version only
 You can download pre-compiled antares-deps archive from [Antares dependencies compilation repository](https://github.com/AntaresSimulatorTeam/antares-deps/releases/tag/v1.1.0).
-Only release version are available.
+Only release versions are available.

 Note:
 > You must you use a MSVC version compatible with MSVC version used in GitHub Action.